jaspector

 Monday–Friday, 9:00 AM–4:30 PM

-Do I need a building permit in Island Park, ID?
+01 Do I need a building permit in Island Park, ID?

 A building permit is required for residential construction, commercial projects, alterations, home improvements, decks, pools, and fence modifications.

-How do I apply for a building permit in Island Park, ID?
+02 How do I apply for a building permit in Island Park, ID?

-1. Contact City of Island Park Building Department to discuss project requirements.
+To apply for a building permit in Island Park, ID, follow these steps: 1.
+Contact City of Island Park Building Department to discuss project requirements.
 2. Obtain building permit application form.
 3. Prepare application with required documentation and applicable fee.
 4. Submit application in person, by mail, by fax, or by email.
 5. City reviews application for completeness and building code compliance.
 6. Obtain permit approval and post on construction site when work begins.
 7. Schedule inspections with Chief Building Inspector by appointment.

-How long does it take to get a building permit in Island Park, ID?
+03 How long does it take to get a building permit in Island Park, ID?

-How do I schedule a building inspection in Island Park, ID?
+04 How do I schedule a building inspection in Island Park, ID?

-Other cities in Fremont County
+Other jurisdictions in Fremont County.

-View all Fremont County jurisdictions →
+All Fremont County jurisdictions →